-- Revise Aggregation so that the justice of an outcome affects whether it is better or worse. - Should a utilitarian accept this revision?
+- Revise Aggregation so that the justice of an outcome can make it better. - Should a utilitarian accept this revision?
 Why should we care whether the outcome is just, if it doesn't make people's lives better?

 If we reject the idea that scapegoating, making an example of, etc. can justify punishment, should we also reject the idea that deterrence can justify punishment?
 How do they differ?